chocolacula/easy_reflection_cpp/generator/README.md

 It combines parsed data into one json entity and forwards it to inja tempate engine.

-format of an object entity is
+The format of object entity is

 ```json
 {